-- an infringement notice; or
+- an infringement notice, which has a fine of $572; or

 - a court attendance notice for the offence.

 If you receive a court attendance notice, or elect to take the matter to court, the maximum penalty for this charge depends on whether a person is a first offender (20 penalty units) or second and subsequent offender (30 penalty units).
 If a court sentencing a person records a conviction, they must make a disqualification order.
 The automatic period of disqualification for a first-time offender is 6 months.
-The court can reduce this period; however, it cannot reduce it below the minimum disqualification period of 3 months.
+The court can reduce this period but it cannot reduce it below the minimum disqualification period of 3 months.

 Will I get a criminal record if I receive an Infringement notice for a low range PCA charge?

 No. The offence will remain on the person’s traffic record and/or infringements record, but will not form part of their criminal record.